-Poland, is it really worth it, for a dollar a month to sell your security and entire nation to Communist China?
+- Poland, is it really worth it, for a dollar a month to sell your security and the entire nation to Communist China?

 IB: We know that Cardinal Zen is an unsparing critic of the Vatican-China deal.
 What are your thoughts on the situation?
 Do you expect more arrests in Hong Kong?
 What do you think might happen to cardinal Zen or others?

 MS: I think they’ll be reluctant to arrest Cardinal Zen.
 I know quite a bit about the deal, I’ve been involved for maybe 15 years working on Vatican-China relations.
 Unfortunately, Pope Benedict was fantastic.
 Francis is not.
 Francis is basically, as Cardinal Zen once said, Pope Francis sees the communists the same way he used to see the communists as a boy or a young man in Argentina.
 He sees them as a liberating force.
 He sees them as something else.
 And now he’s been trapped by the Vatican bureaucracy, willingly trapped, I should say, let’s not let him off the hook.
 And essentially, he’s got this deal with China that, you know, every time you cut a deal with the communists, it just doesn’t work.

 And so what’s happened now is that they thought they were going to get all these great things.
 Hong Kong happened.
 The Uyghurs have happened.
 This Pope is sitting in the Vatican keeping completely silent on a genocide that is taking place against the Uyghurs.